terracommunis/terracommunis.github.io/HubbleHQ/HubbleHQ.md

 - Normalization: Rent values were standardized per square foot/meter, enabling comparisons across locations.

 ![HubbleHQ Office Rental](links/camden_office_rental_value.jpg)
-*Figure 2: Office Rental Value in Camden*
+*Figure 2: Analysis of office rental value in Camden, showing spatial density and rental prices by unit and office*

 ### Challenges Encountered
 - **Dynamic Content:** HubbleHQ’s listings page uses dynamic loading, meaning that office listings are not fully loaded when the page first loads.
 I had to utilize `Selenium` to automate scrolling and simulate interactions to scrape all available data.